MomchilSt/Cinema/README.md

 # Cinema

-Cinema is application with admin/user functionality that allows the user to browse movies and watch it's trailer and buy a ticket, admins can create and delete movies/cinemas.
+Cinema is application with admin/user functionality that allows the user to browse movies and watch it's trailer and buy a ticket, admins can create cinemas/movies and delete/edit movies.

 # Public part